DataDog/hiring-engineers/answers.md

 *Create a histogram to see the latency; also give us the link to the graph*

-I changed my session controller's "new" method to the following adding a "before" action to create a time starting point:
+I changed my session controller's "new" method to the following, adding a "before" action to mark the start of a time interval:

     class SessionsController < ApplicationController
       before_action :get_time